Easy Irish Soda Bread

 Baking Notes and Tips…

-• No need for any fancy equipment, just a good whisk, along with a large wooden spoon will do.
+• No need for any fancy equipment, just a whisk and a large wooden spoon.

 • This recipe yields 2 loaves of bread.

-• It’s important to whisk the egg mixture into the flour mixture as best as you can.
-Then use a large wooden spoon to help you finish incorporating all the flour into the dough.
+• It is important to whisk the “egg mixture into the flour mixture” as best as you can.
+Then use a large wooden spoon to help you finish incorporating the flour into the dough.

-• The dough will be very thick, soft, and sticky.
+• The dough will be very thick and sticky.

 • As always, all ovens vary.
-The best way to know if they are fully baked is when a toothpick inserted in the center comes out clean.
+It is BEST to check the breads when a toothpick is inserted in the center and comes out clean

 • This bread will stay fresh for up to 3 to 4 days if you store it tightly wrapped with clear wrap or in a zip-lock plastic bag, or air-tight container.